JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Can I embed my DSL into the language?

 Yes.
-Kotlin provides a few features that help: Operator overloading, Custom Control Structures via inline functions, Infix function calls, Extension Functions, Annotations and language quotations.
+Kotlin provides a few features that help along: Operator overloading, Custom Control Structures via inline functions, Infix function calls, Extension Functions, Annotations.

-### What ECMAScript level does the JavaScript support?
+### What ECMAScript level does Kotlin for JavaScript support?

 Currently at 5.

 ### Does the JavaScript back-end support module systems?

 Yes.
-There are plans to provide CommonJS and AMD support.
+There are plans to provide at least CommonJS and AMD support.